barbaradecares/node-repl-houston-web-100818/README.md

 1
 ```

-Now let's define an expression (function which returns a value) which take two parameters and returns the sum of them.
+Now let's define an expression (function which returns a value) which take two parameters and returns the sum of them:

 ```
 > var sum = function(a, b) { return a+b}